joinnextblock/protocol-attn/NIP-X2.md

 ### Client Requirements
 - PROMOTER clients SHOULD subscribe to kind:38588 events for their PROMOTIONS
-- ALL clients MUST respect the privacy boundaries between PROMOTERS and PROMOTION VIEWERS
+- ALL clients MUST respect the privacy boundaries between PROMOTERS and PROMOTION Viewers

 ## Metric Query Methods